Data

 {

-// we crate 5 users and our Simulation.KeepConstant(copies: 5)
+// we create 5 users and our Simulation.KeepConstant(copies: 5)

 var users = GenerateFakeUsers(5).ToArray();